UCF/Weather-Data/readme.md

 ## Returned Values

-### successfulCache (string)
+### successfulFetch (string--previously 'successfulCache')
-Either 'yes' or 'no'; if the requested data was successfully cached, this value is set to 'yes'.
+Either 'yes' or 'no'; if the requested data was successfully fetched from the specified external source, this value is set to 'yes'.
 If the value is ever 'no', fallback weather data is saved to the cache anyway so that empty JSON is never returned.

 ### provider (string)
 The URL of the weather data provider.